BourkeCaitlin/picogreen-shiny/README.md

 * DT in Rmd file (yes)
 * write csv and Rds in Rmd report (unsure)
 * round to 3 (yes)

+** in plate plot make a colour for the wells that are assigned are BLANK = B ** and leave light pink